fusorjs/dom/docs/reference.md

 - `"", null, false, undefined` - attribute is removed
 - `true` - attribute is set to `""`
-- Everything else is converted into string and set with attribute.
+- Everything else is converted to string and set with attribute.

 ### When DOM is updated?